-We can usually identify our drumming idols by their signature snare drum sound.
-Think about Elvin Jones, Steve Jordan, Matt Cameron or Anton Fig. Each has their own distinctive sound.
+We can usually identify our idols by their signature snare drum sound.
+Think about Elvin Jones, Steve Jordan, Ginger Baker or John Bonham – each drummer has their own distinctive sound they’ve used to make some amazing drum songs.

 How do they do it?
 Well, a lot of it has to do gear, I accept that.
 But just as much, if not more, is about their technique – and that technique extends to how they tune their gear which has a direct bearing on the sound they produce.